Kbosman21/Banner-Grabber/README.md

-🛡️ Python Banner Grabber
+🐍 Python Banner Grabber
-A simple Python tool that connects to a target IP and port to retrieve and display service banners.
-Ideal for basic reconnaissance during ethical hacking and penetration testing.
+This is a simple Python tool that connects to a specified IP address and port to grab the service banner from that network service. 🕵️‍♂️ Service banners often reveal info about software and versions running on the remote host — useful for reconnaissance and security checks.

-🔧 Features
-Connects to a user-specified IP and port

-Retrieves and displays service banner (if available)

-Lightweight and beginner-friendly

-📝 Usage
+🚀 How to use:
-Run the script:
+➡️ Run the script in any Python environment 🖥️

-bash
-python banner_grabber.py

-Input target details:
-IP address (e.g., 192.168.1.1)
-Port number (e.g., 21)

-Example output:
-Please enter the IP: 192.168.1.1
-Please enter the port: 21
-b'220 (vsFTPd 3.0.3)\r\n'
+🌍 Enter the IP address of the target device when asked 🔌 Enter the port number of the service you want to check 💬 The tool will connect and show the banner message, if available

-⚠️ Disclaimer
+⚠️ Important:
-This tool is for educational and authorized security testing purposes only.
-Unauthorized scanning or probing of systems is illegal and unethical.

-💻 Requirements
-Python 3.x

-No external libraries required.
+❗ Use this tool only on devices you own or have explicit permission to test.
+Unauthorized use can be illegal and unethical. 🚫